Krillsson/sys-API/README.md

 ```sh
 mvn clean package
 ```

+And the resulting files should be located in */server/target/*

 ## Configuration reference
 The dev.yml file is a Dropwizard configuration file.
 Have a look at the [Dropwizard configuration reference](https://dropwizard.github.io/dropwizard/manual/configuration.html).